Julian White: Biography

 He returned to the UK when a Welsh coach who had worked with White at Hawke's Bay told him that Bridgend desperately needed a tighthead.
-White played for Bridgend in 1998/9 before moving to Saracens in 1999.
+White played for Bridgend in 1998–99 before moving to Saracens in 1999.
 He swiftly made his Premiership debut in the 28–23 defeat of London Irish at Vicarage Road, Watford on the opening weekend of the season.

 White made his England debut against South Africa on England's Summer 2000 tour there.
 He appeared in his first Twickenham Test against Argentina in November 2001, playing until half time when he was replaced by Phil Vickery.

 He toured North America in the summer of 2001, forming a solid front row with Graham Rowntree and Dorian West.

 At the start of the 2001–02 season he transferred back to the West Country with Bristol Shoguns.
 This occurred after a protracted affair where White had attempted to get out of the contract he had signed with Bristol.
 White did not endear himself to Bristol supporters as he had tried to break out of his contract to join bitter local rivals Bath.
 In the event, White did become a Bristol player.
 Along with teammate Daryl Gibson, he joined Leicester Tigers for the 2003–04 season after Bristol were relegated.
 Replacing the retiring Darren Garforth, his Leicester debut was held over as he was in Australia on duty with England at the 2003 Rugby Union World Cup.

 During the World Cup he was in the starting line up against Samoa and came on as a replacement against Uruguay.
-As part of the victorious squad White earned himself an MBE.
+As part of the victorious squad, White was awarded an MBE.

-In 2004 White took the opportunity to demonstrate his scrummaging skills in the England front row during the 6 Nations and the summer tour to the Southern Hemisphere.
+In 2004, White took the opportunity to demonstrate his scrummaging skills in the England front row during the Six Nations and the summer tour to the Southern Hemisphere.

 He was one of the players named in the 2005 British & Irish Lions squad to tour New Zealand, and started in all three tests.

 Prior to the 2007 Rugby Union World Cup, White made himself unavailable for selection and did not feature in another England game.
 In January 2009, it was announced that he had been selected for the England Saxons squad.
 Later that year, following the suspension of Matt Stevens, he was called up to the full England squad as a replacement.

 White was part of the Leicester squads that won the 2007 and 2009 Premiership finals.

 Personal life

-White met his Welsh wife, Sara, in a Cardiff bar in 2004, when he was by his own admission drunk.
-The couple have two daughters.
+White met his Welsh wife, Sara, in a Cardiff bar in 2004.
+The couple have two daughters and a son.